lolmaus/breakpoint-slicer/README.md

 Then you can use slice names instead of numbers in Breakpoint Slicer mixins: `at('m')`, `between('s', 'l')`, etc.

+Actually, using slice names is recommended as it saves you a lot of pain when editing slices in a mature project.
+Previously, if you modified the list of slices, you'd also have to edit most of mixin calls.
+But if use slice names in the first place, you can easily adjust their definitions (`$slicer-breakpoint-names`) when you edit the list of slices (`$slicer-breakpoints`) -- and you won't need to modify all your mixin calls.

 Using Breakpoint Slicer together with vanilla Breakpoint or Respond To
 ----------------------------------------------------------------------